 A dental abscess is a collection of pus that can form inside the teeth, in the gums, or in the bone that holds the teeth in place.
 It’s caused by a bacterial infection.
-An abscess in the gum is called a periodontal abscess.
+A tooth or gum abscess is called a periodontal abscess.

-Dental abscesses are often painful, but aren’t always.
-In either case, they should be look at by the dentist.
-It’s important to get help as soon as possible, because abscesses don’t go away on their own.
+Dental abscesses in your teeth and gum are often painful, but aren’t always.
+In either case, they should be looked at by the dentist.
+Getting help as soon as possible is important because gum abscesses don’t go away on their own.
 They can sometimes spread to other parts of the body and make you ill.

-Symptoms of an abscess in your tooth or gum may include:
+Symptoms of a tooth abscess or gum abscess may include:

 - An intense, throbbing pain in the affected tooth or gum that may come on suddenly and gets gradually wore.

 - Pain that spreads to your ear, jaw and neck on the same side as the affected tooth or gum.